Student Wellbeing Privacy Notice

 • it is required by law

-• It affects an individual’s vital interests, and we need to process the personal data to protect someone’s life.
-Otherwise, we will only share personal information about you if we have your permission.
-This includes providing information to parents, guardians and carers.
+• it affects an individual’s vital interests, and we need to process the personal data to protect someone’s life.

-6) How does The University protect data?
+6) How does the University protect data?

 The University takes the security of your data seriously.
 The University has internal policies and controls in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by its employees in the performance of their duties.